 If your child lives in England, Scotland or Wales, they will be protected by the Equality Act.
 If you live in Northern Ireland your child is protected by the Disability Discrimination Act 2005.

-find out more information on disability legislation in Northern Ireland visit the Equality Commission for Northern Ireland website.
+To find out more information on disability legislation in Northern Ireland, visit the Equality Commission for Northern Ireland website.

-The Equality Act is particularly helpful in education settings in situations such as:
+The Equality Act is particularly helpful in education settings in situations such as when:

 - a nursery or school has refused to admit your child for a reason related to their deafness